 But sometimes employee social media usage gets out of hand—whether they’re using it at home or from their work computer.
 These situations can put companies in a prickly position, as they are forced to decide whether the social media blunder is severe enough to warrant termination.

-Here’s a look at five common reasons people get fired for their social media usage along with real-life examples:
+Here’s a look at common reasons people get fired for their social media usage along with real-life examples:

 1. Badmouthing customers

 A common reason employees’ social media usage gets them fired is they made a disparaging remark about a customer.
 That’s how Tamlynn Yoder got herself canned from an Outback Steakhouse in Florida in 2018, according to The Daily Meal.
 Venting about not getting a tip on a large order placed by a church group, Yoder wrote on her personal Facebook page that she made only $18 in tips that day because she spent nearly the entire shift preparing the large food order.

 A friend of Yoder’s reached out to the church group about the post.
 The church group then contacted the restaurant to try to get a tip to Yoder.
 Instead, she was fired.
 Yoder’s post on Facebook was against Outback’s policy on posting about customers on social media.